-My second born, Gizmo was a TEARS kitten, I was desperate to get the late Miss Georgina Maker, a partner in crime, a friend to groom, to snuggle and to play.
+My second-born, Gizmo was a beautiful TEARS kitten, I was desperate to get the late Miss Georgina Maker, a partner in crime, a friend to groom, to snuggle and to play.

 I walked into the shelter for kittens and searched.
 I knew what I wanted and after looking through all the cages filled with kittens, I saw him.
 Right at the back of the cage, riddled with snuffles.

-I asked the assistant if I was able to adopt him and she said a flat out NO. As he had snuffles and would take at least 3 weeks to heal.
+I asked the assistant if I was able to adopt him and she said NO. He was already imperfect.
+As he had snuffles and would take at least 3 weeks to heal.
 I said I can wait.
-As I fell in love with him at first sight, even through his watery eyes and snot filled nose.
+As I fell in love with him at first sight, even though his watery eyes and snot-filled nose.

-When he was a teenager, he gave me endless grief, he was a cat with personality and got into fights in the neighbourhood, I was continuously bailing him out and paying huge vet bills.
-He was a massive cat, big paws, big heart of gold and although neutered quite territorial.
-Unfortunately one night he came home with a terrible life altering scratch in his right eye.
+When he was a teenager, he gave me endless grief, he was a cat with a large personality.
+Continuously bailing him out and paying huge vet bills.
+He was a massive cat, big paws, big heart of gold, and although neutered quite territorial.
+Unfortunately one night he came home with a terrible life-altering scratch in his right eye.
 I knew it would eventually cause his eye to go blind, but luckily we had many years before that came true.

 A year ago, I caught him, being his elegant self.
 I took these three photographs of him.
 I only found them recently.

 Tonight I lay in my makeshift bed in the spare room and watch over him as he heals from his operation today.
 What a life we have had my kid, and what a future we still have.
 You will always be brave, strong, and perfect to me.